UCD4IDS/WaveletsExt.jl/paper/paper.md

 !["Wiggle" plots displaying the value of coefficients in each level of the autocorrelation and stationary wavelet transform for a unit impulse signal. \label{fig:transforms}](transforms.png)

 ## Best Basis Algorithms
-`WaveletsExt.jl` can select a single best basis for set of signals through the Joint Best Basis (JBB) [@Wickerhauser:1996] or Least Statistically Dependent Basis (LSDB) [@Saito:2001] algorithms.
+`WaveletsExt.jl` can select a best basis for a multiple signal input (i.e., and array of signals) through the Joint Best Basis (JBB) [@Wickerhauser:1996] or Least Statistically Dependent Basis (LSDB) [@Saito:2001] algorithms.
 The resulting best basis tree can be visualized using `plot_tfbdry`.

 ```julia
 using Plots, Wavelets, WaveletsExt